 Love yogurt?
 Whether you’re trying to build muscle or lose weight, you’ve got more options than ever.
 Here, we compare Greek-style and regular dairy and non-dairy varieties.
 Discover where you’ll find most nutrients, which varieties are vegan-friendly and which contain probiotics: A final note: Whatever your choice, avoid the empty calories in “fruit-on-the-bottom” varieties.
 Buy plain yogurt and … Read More

 We know that you’re too busy during the week to prepare complicated, time-consuming breakfasts for you and your family.
 But that doesn’t mean you have to compromise on health.
 Here are five delicious, heart-healthy breakfast ideas that take no more than 10 minutes to prepare.
-These recipes come from nutritionist Julia Zumpano, RD, LD, a registered … Read More
+These recipes come from preventive cardiologist dietitian Julia Zumpano, RD, … Read More